-Applied Developmental Psychology: Autism, parenting, and joint attention
+Applied Developmental Psychology: Early intervention, parenting, autism

 Rebecca completed her undergraduate work at the University of South Carolina, followed by the completion of her master's degree in Applied Behavior Analysis at The Chicago School of Professional Psychology.
 Her master's research focused on effective methods of training and prompting parents to attend to their child's adaptive behavior.

 Correll, R.A., Harrison, K.E.
 (2020) “Balanced Behavior Analyst – The Personal and Professional Balancing Act.”
 Association for Behavior Analysis International, Washington, D.C.

 Correll, R.A., Lobrano, J.D., & Zimiles, J. (2019) "Living and Learning with People with Autism."
 Panel Discussion at Amherst College, Amherst, M.A.

 Correll, R. A., Harrison, K.E.
 (2019) “Don’t Be An A**hole, and Other Advice Your Supervisor Should Have Given You.”
 Workshop given to members of Balanced Behavior Analyst, Washington D.C. and New York.

 Adams, R. (2014) “Tactile Prompts to Increase Parent Attention”.
 Thesis Presentation at The Chicago School of Professional Psychology.